Eric Nord: Career

 After his 1958 trial, Nord declared bankruptcy, moved to Venice, Los Angeles, California.
 In 1959, he opened the Gas House in Venice, a beat hangout in a former homeless haven, and earlier, a fashionable beachfront drugstore.
 The Gas House was a café that soon became popular with Los Angeles beatniks and poets, who read their work alongside Nord.
 The Gas House was used as the setting for a cult horror film called The Hypnotic Eye (1960) that featured Nord as a bongo-playing beatnik.
 The role helped to launch Nord's brief film career.
 Nord's Gas House existed for three years as a place where writers and musicians could not only live but also entertain, until neighbors complained about the noise, and Nord was forced to seek an entertainment license, which was denied.

-"He moved to Hawaii in the 1960s, but returned after a short stay.
+He moved to Hawaii in the 1960s, but returned after a short stay.
 “I was involved in a multimillion-dollar health spa but I got a virus," he explained.
-He also became involved with a vegetarian group that sought to establish a colony in Guatemala but the effort was cut short by a revolution, friends said."
+He also became involved with a vegetarian group that sought to establish a colony in Guatemala but the effort was cut short by a revolution, friends said.

 In the Fall of 1965, Nord, proprietor of a coffee house, the Sticky Wicket in Aptos, also opened The Barn (1965—1968), an art gallery and coffee house, with a large area for concerts, on the site of the Frapwell Dairy Barn (1914—1948), in Scotts Valley.
 Janis Joplin and the Grateful Dead performed at The Barn.
 Tom Wolfe describes the Merry Pranksters and Ken Kesey, from La Honda, at The Barn, in the last chapter of The Electric Kool-Aid Acid Test.

 In the early 1970s, he operated a "cultural center" in San Francisco's Haight Ashbury neighborhood.
 In 1972, he appeared as the character 'God' in a San Francisco underground photo-comic titled SuperJesus now rated an underground comix classic.
 He moved to Los Gatos in 1975.

-He died in San Jose in 1989.
+He died in San Jose, California in 1989.